pywkt/shsms-frontend/README.md

 Unless you did this part first, then you've still got to set up the server, but trust me, it's waayyyyyy easier/faster.
 Like, all you have to do is make a few accounts, clone, add env variables and push it to Heroku or whatever server you want to use.

+### To-Do:
+   * Ability to select from native contacts for new message.
+   * Add multiple Twilio phone numbers to same app instance.
+   * Send text with MMS/multiple MMS in one message.
+   * Swipe down to refresh.

 #### Useful Links
 Gradle: